Family homelessness

 Family homelessness refers to a family unit (often blood related) who do not have access to long term accommodation due to various circumstances such as socioeconomic status, access to resources and relationship breakdowns.
 In some Western countries, such as the United States, family homelessness is a new form of poverty, and a fast growing group of the homelessness population.
-Some American researchers argue that family homelessness is the inevitable result of imbalanced “low-income housing ratio” where there are more low-income households than there are low-cost housing units.
+Some American researchers argue that family homelessness is the inevitable result of imbalanced "low-income housing ratio" where there are more low-income households than there are low-cost housing units.
 A study in 2018 projected a total of 56,342 family households were recognized as homeless.
 Roughly 16,390 of these people were living in a place not meant for human habitation.
-It is believed that homeless families make up about a third of the United States’ population, with generally women being the lead of the household.
+In 1988, homeless families likely made up about a third of the United States' homeless population, with generally women being the lead of the household.

 While scholars differ on conceptualizations of homelessness, whether it is a just temporary state through which people pass or if it is a permanent trait that emanates from individual characteristics, studies indicate for families, homelessness is a temporary state that is often resolved by the provision of subsidized housing.
 It has been studied that most homeless families stay in homeless shelters for only a short time, and when they exit they typically do not return.
 About 20 percent have longer stays in shelters, but only a small number of families have repeat stays.

 Contributing Factors to Family Homelessness

 There are four main factors that increase the chance of a family becoming homeless, these factors are: political, economic, social and environmental.
-The ability for individuals to have a stable income, access to resources and services or the ‘economic’ factors are defining in determining the homelessness status of a family.
+The ability for individuals to have a stable income, access to resources and services or the 'economic' factors are defining in determining the homelessness status of a family.